 5th & 6th Grade Museum of Science Overnight: Every November, fifth and sixth grade students enjoy an exciting night of exploring the Museum after hours!
 Activities include hands-on activities, workshops, live animal presentations, and a lightning show, all before setting up to camp overnight.
 The following day, after breakfast, students continue to explore and will view both a planetarium show and an Omni film before returning to Riverbend for lunch.

 Grandparents and Special Friends Day: Each year we celebrate the grandparents and special friends of our students.
 Guests are invited to see the children’s work, sing songs, and have refreshments.
 It is a wonderful opportunity for the students to practice their grace and courtesy skills as they host visitors in their school environment.

-Holiday Reception: As we head into the holiday season and reflect on the year, parents and teachers of Riverbend join together for a festive adult-only evening with good food and cheer.
+Holiday Reception: As we head into the holiday season and reflect on the year, families and teachers of Riverbend join together for a festive adult-only evening with good food and cheer.

-Children’s House Classroom Holiday Celebrations: Each winter holiday season, Children’s House parents and students are welcomed to come together for a festival party in the classrooms.
-Children will sing songs and do holiday crafts with their parents before heading off for the holiday break!
+Children’s House Classroom Holiday Celebrations: Each winter holiday season, Children’s House families and students are welcomed to come together for a festival party in the classrooms.
+Children will sing songs and do holiday crafts with their families before heading off for the holiday break!

 Science Fair/Academic Fair & Art Showcase: This showcase is an opportunity for students from grades K – 8 to explore and present topics that fascinate them, and share their findings with the school community.
 With the help of our talented Art teachers, Mrs. Ormaza and Mrs. Evans, students at the Upper School set up an Art Showcase, displaying their work for visitors.
 The Science Fair and the Academic Fair alternate from year to year to give our students room for a variety of exploration!